 The end of the semester is always a busy time for me, and, as I’ve previously written, one of the highlights of this period are the various music department end-of-semester concerts and recitals that I participate in.
 No matter how intense it gets, the end of semester orchestra concert is still a great highlight and culmination of my hard work.
 This past semester’s performance was particularly special for me as it presented an impromptu opportunity to play with some of the best musicians in the country—three members of the U.S. Coast Guard Academy Band’s trombone section led by Sean Nelson, who is the music department’s trombone professor, in addition to Connecticut College’s own Gary Buttery on tuba, who served as the Band’s principal tubist from 1976-1998.
 The group constituted our orchestra’s low brass section for our performance of Antonin Dvorak’s Eighth Symphony.

-This past fall I was accepted to the Ammerman Center for Arts and Technology as a student scholar.
-The Center is one of the five academic centers on campus, which provide resources to students and faculty doing interdisciplinary work on a specific subject.
-This is the second in a regular series of posts I’ll be writing during spring semester about finding my path as a new member of the Center (read post 1).
+As a sophomore, I applied and was accepted to the Ammerman Center for Arts and Technology at Connecticut College.
+The Center is one of the five academic centers on campus that provide resources to students and faculty doing interdisciplinary work on a specific subject.
+Learn more about my journey as an Ammerman Scholar.